01-edu/public/subjects/vehiclephysics/README.md

 As for the vehicle, these are the expectations:

 - create a blueprint named BaseCar, that will be the parent of all vehicles classes.
   - BaseCar should be a fully functional and realistic vehicle.
-In other words, it should accelerate, brake, have a handbrake, the back wheels should not turn, neither should the front wheels exceed a certain angle, etc.
+In other words, it should accelerate, brake, have a handbrake, the back wheels should not turn, neither should the front wheels exceed a certain angle, etc...
   - BaseCar should also have dynamic instance for the lights.
     - The vehicle lights needs to simulate the real behavior of a real vehicle.
 When pressing the letter 'L' the front lights and the rear presence lights should turn on or off, when braking three braking lights (left, right and center) should turn on and the rear lights should turn on when reversing.
     - The BaseCar blueprint should contain "Set Material" nodes to change the headlamp material in order to have the effect where the lights are turned on.